About Gina Kaufmann

 It matters that we are working in a live, ephemeral form.
 In this form, there is a kinetic relationship between performers and audience and that relationship is unique to each production.
 It matters that we are all in the room together.

 For each production, I start by assuming nothing, asking questions, listening to collaborators (including the playwright, dead or alive, whose work is in my hand) and allowing myself to be drawn to a character or a relationship that sparks me with an eagerness to delve further.
 With Marta the Divine, it was Marta herself, the trickster in a world of rigid hierarchies.
-With Donny Johns it didn’t start with Donny (Don Juan), but with the three women -- Isabel, Ann and Teresa -- who are drawn into Donny’s privileged machinations.
+With Legacy Boy (formerly titled Donny Johns) it didn’t start with Donny (Don Juan), but with the three women -- Isabel, Ann and Teresa -- who are drawn into Donny’s privileged machinations.

 From this fascination, I work towards greater and greater specificity.
 I love specificity.
 What is this world where this story can unfold?
 I am fascinated by complicated systems and, together with my collaborators, I love to figure out the unique rules of each production world.